 From historical data desktop outperformed mobile and tablets so I would be willing to pay more per click .
 When it came to product segmentation I had campaigns that kept all products(4000+), best sellers(500+) and holiday specific products(Halloween, Christmas, etc).
 I would separate these with custom labels in Google Merchant Center.

 To improve efficiency I created a script to increase bids on the product group and ad group level when they get conversions.
 I had to create a custom solution for this problem using documentation in Google Ads Scripts.
 First, it creates a variable productGroups and sets this equal to all product groups in the account via the AdsApp object.
 Next, it grabs all of the product groups that have had greater than 0 conversions yesterday and puts them into an array.
 Then a while loop iterates the array and each MaxCpc is increased.
 Finally, the script goes through the same process but for each shopping ad group.

-For rules I set up ones for search impression share, shopping sales, and low click though rates(CTR).
+For rules I set up alerts for search impression share, shopping sales, and low click though rates(CTR).
 When search impression share drops below 20% I get an email.
 This helps me to make the decision whether I should increase bids on that specific product(s) or if something quality score is wrong.
-Shopping Sales rule keeps me updated on the previous days performance.
+The Shopping Sales rule keeps me updated on the previous days performance.
 I also check the quantity of the product purchase to determine a more aggressive bid increase as well.
-Finally, low CTR rule tells me if there may be something copy or image wrong with product(s).
+Finally, Low CTR rule tells me if there may be something copy or image wrong with product(s).
 If an ad is showing up for irrelevant terms I can go in and set that as a negative keyword.
 Or if an image happens to have a watermark I can update that as well.